schalkneethling/150days-of-html/newsletter/day21-150daysofhtml.md

 ## `ul` - Unordered list

-The unordered list is a workhorse of the HTML world. 🐎 It's not that it has no semantic value.
-In fact, it has, as the other lists elements we discussed earlier, an implicit ARIA role of `list`.
-The reason it is a workhorse is because so much of what we do on websites can be seen as lists.
-And more specifically, lists that do not define a specific order nor aims to display a list of terms and their definitions.
+The unordered list is a workhorse of the HTML world. 🐎 It’s not that it has no semantic value.
+In fact, it has, as the other list elements we discussed earlier, an implicit ARIA role of `list`.
+The reason it is a workhorse is that so much of what we do on websites can be seen as lists.
+And more specifically, lists that do not define a specific order nor aim to display a list of terms and their definitions.
 Think of a list of ingredients for a recipe, main navigation, sidebar, breadcrumbs, an application menu, etc.

 ```html
 <section aria-labelledby="recipe-ingredients">